 The solution: create wearables out of what was once wearable.

-For the deconstruction, we looked to our our partners at PHC Northwest, also known as the Portland Habilitation Center.
-They specialize in training and employing people with disabilities, providing them with technical skills that can earn them a living wage.
+For the deconstruction, we looked to our partners at PHC Northwest, also known as the Portland Habilitation Center (now, Relay Resources).
+They specialize in training and employing people with barriers to employment, providing them with technical skills that can earn them a living wage.

 Once the materials are prepared for production, we're ready to upcycle!
 Some of the products are produced in house, while others are upcycled using local factories.